PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-08 12:33:00
+Last updated: 2024-04-08 12:33:36
-Random Quote: Look at us, riding around in a limo, eating hot dogs...
-It's like we're the president. - Marshall Eriksen
+Random Quote: Animal instinct.
+When faced with danger, seek refuge in the herd. - Seong Gi-hun